maritimeconnectivity/maritimeconnectivity.net/docs/source/terminology.rst

 Identity
 ============================
 The set of attributes that uniquely identifies a security principal.
 A security principal can have many different accounts that it uses to access various applications in the network.
 These accounts can be identified by these applications using different attributes of this entity.
 For example, a user can be known in the e-mail service by an e-mail ID, whereas that same user can be known in the human resource application by an employee number.
-The global set of such attributes constitutes the identity of the entity. (from white paper of Identity Management and Cyber Security)
+The global set of such attributes constitutes the identity of the entity.

 Maritime Resource Name (MRN)
 ============================